Section, Ovarian Cancer Surgery; Physician Lead, Gynecology Disease Management Team Alliance; Co-Chair, Institutional Patient Flow Committee

 Originally from Wilton, Connecticut, I graduated magna cum laude from the accelerated medical degree program at Boston University in 1996.
 I completed residency in gynecology and obstetrics at The Johns Hopkins Hospital, followed by a gynecologic oncology fellowship with specialized training in minimally invasive surgery for gynecologic cancers at Mount Sinai Medical Center in New York.
 Upon the completion of my training in 2004, I worked as a full-time gynecologic cancer surgeon at The Johns Hopkins Hospital, and I relocated to Memorial Sloan Kettering in 2007.
+When I’m not working, I enjoy spending time with my family, traveling, and art.

 - Languages Spoken: English